 Processing operations: The personal data transferred will be subject to the following basic processing activities:

 a.
 Duration and Object of Data Processing.
 The duration of data processing shall be for the term designated under the applicable volume licensing agreement between data exporter and the Microsoft entity to which these Standard Contractual Clauses are annexed (“Microsoft”).
-The objective of the data processing is the performance of Online Services and Professional Services.
+The objective of the data processing is the performance of Products and Services.

 b.
 Scope and Purpose of Data Processing.
 The scope and purpose of processing personal data is described in the “Processing of Personal Data; GDPR” section of the DPA.
 The data importer operates a global network of data centers and management/support facilities, and processing may take place in any jurisdiction where data importer or its sub-processors operate such facilities in accordance with the “Security Practices and Policies” section of the DPA.